Introduction

 Accrued expense | 1,000 |

-Thus, in January 202x, the additional utility expense is $200 as result of under accruals in December 20×9.
+Thus, in January 202x, the additional utility expense is $200 as a result of under accruals in December 20×9.

 Conclusion